-All participating startups will have already built a fully functional product with humanitarian and social impact potential.
-While all the startups are considered early-stage, they have typically already been around for a couple years and have moved past the MVP (minimum viable product) stage of development, which may be little more than a prototype.
-Rather, an MRF Startup has already piloted and alpha or beta tested their product with some users.
+All participating startups are selected through a rigorous application process and they will come to MRF with a functional product, based on their proprietary innovations, that has the potential for humanitarian and social impact.
+While MRF Startups are considered early-stage, they have typically been active for a few years and will have moved past the MVP (minimum viable product) stage of development, which may be little more than a prototype.
+A typical MRF Startup has piloted and alpha or beta tested their product with some users.
 Some MRF Startups are already revenue-positive with paying customers.
-However, none of them have reached the point at which they are mass-scaling their product into the thousands.
-They have an early working product that can still needs some R&D refinement.
-Often they have found ONE path to functionality for their product that works, but is it the most efficient/appropriate one that current science and technology can offer?
-This window of opportunity is what we call our "MRF Sweet Spot," where MRF Startups and Mistletoe Research Fellows can collaborate together as co-learners in our accelerator, both developing their R&D management skills along the way.
+However, none of the MRF Startups will have reached the point at which they are mass-scaling their product into the thousands.

 THE MRF STARTUP COLLABORATION